amindmobile/Blurry-Image-Processor/README.md

 ### Пример
 python isp.py

-### Image Processor
+### Blurry Image Processor

 ### Description
-Image Processor is a simple application written in Python using the Tkinter library for the graphical interface and standard os library for file system operations.
+Blurry Image Processor is a simple application written in Python using the Tkinter library for the graphical interface and standard os library for file system operations.
 The application allows processing images in a specified directory, determining their sharpness and moving blurry images to a separate folder.

 ### Installation
 To run the application, ensure you have Python version 3.x installed.
 The application does not require additional libraries beyond the standard Python library and Tkinter, which is usually available in the standard distribution.